GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 When requesting summary reports, you need to tell the aggregation service what metrics you want to access, by requesting summary reports for a certain set of aggregation keys.

 Summary reports contain raw {key, summary value} pairs, and no additional information about the key.
 This means that:

-- When setting keys as the user views/clicks an ad and later converts, you need to reliably set keys based on the values of the dimensions they represent.
+- When setting keys as the user views or clicks an ad and later converts, you need to reliably set keys based on the values of the dimensions they represent.
-- When defining the keys you want to request summary reports for, you need to reliably generate or access on the fly the same keys as the keys set when the user viewed/clicked an ad and converted, based on the values of the dimensions you want to see aggregated data for.
+- When defining the keys you want to request summary reports for, you need to reliably generate or access on the fly the same keys as the keys set when the user viewed or clicked an ad and converted, based on the values of the dimensions you want to see aggregated data for.

-### Encoding dimensions into keys, approach 1: key structure maps
+### Encoding dimensions using key structure maps {: #encoding-1}

 To encode dimensions into keys, you can create and maintain a key structure map ahead of time, upon defining your keys (before ad-serving time).